exercism/javascript/README.md

 ## Running the Unit Test Suite

 [Node.js](https://nodejs.org) must be installed.
-We recommend using the latest stable version.
-Tests are run with a [Gulp](http://gulpjs.com) task so the `gulp-cli` tool must be installed via `npm`
+We recommend using the latest stable version (v7 at the moment.)

-    % npm install -g gulp-cli
+    % npm install

-Then, `make` commands will install other dependencies as needed.
+Then, the `make` command will install other dependencies as needed.

 ### Linting Your Code
 This project uses [eslint](https://github.com/eslint/eslint) to help you write quality JavaScript code by checking for common formatting errors, enforcing style rules, and suggesting changes that conform to best practices.